-Helmet (s): all Greenshirts wear proper head gear while in the field.
+Helmet (s): all Greenshirts wear proper headgear while in the field.
 These streamlined helmets are made from m.s.
-10 materials, and provide the Greenshirts +2 protection against physical attacks that strike them on the top or back of their heads.
+8 materials, and provide the Greenshirts like, or +2, protection against physical attacks that strike them on the top or back of their heads.

-Knife (s): standard military issue, every Greenshirt carries a blade with him in the field - and usually at any other point in time.
+Knife (s): standard military issue, every Greenshirt carries a blade with them almost everywhere they go.
 These weapons are made from m.s.
-12 materials, and can be used to cut through items of like m.s. or to inflict +2 damage in melee.
+13 materials, and can either be used to cut through items of up to like m.s., or to inflict +2 slashing damage in melee.

-Bonus Skill(s) (?): supplementing the below, standard skills, each Greenshirt will have at least one additional talent to call his own.
+Bonus Skill(s): supplementing the below, standard talents, each Greenshirt will have at least one additional skill to call his own.
 This can be anything picked up in the military to date, or even something that these would-be Joes learned before enlisting in the first place.

-Boxing (s): every member of the military is trained in the fine art of self defense - even without weapons, they're a deadly lot!
-This training allows them to divide their pre-card play action score between two unarmed melee attacks, the second of which occurs as a contingent action.
+Boxing (s): every member of the military is trained in the art of self-defense; even unarmed, they're a deadly lot!
+This training allows them to divide their pre-card play action score between two unarmed melee attacks, the second of which they may attempt as a contingent action.

-Marksmanship (a): in addition to their unarmed combat expertise, the Greenshirts are quite competent in the use of modern firearms.
-Each Greenshirt may wield any standard, semi-automatic or fully automatic weapon (usually of American design) at a reduced difficulty.
+Guns (a): in addition to their unarmed combat expertise, the Greenshirts are quite competent in the use of modern firearms.
+Each Greenshirt may wield any standard, semi-automatic, or fully automatic weapon (usually of American design) at a reduced difficulty.